 Star Wars – the Empire Strikes Back

 Star Wars – The Empire Strikes Back was released at an interesting time.
 By 1992 16-bit really took off and NES releases were drying up.
 Super Star Wars was the game I’m sure most were interested in and so TESB kind of fell by the wayside.
 Even now reviews for it are pretty sparse.
 Compared to its predecessor this is a pretty straightforward action platformer and fixes some of the more frustrating aspects of that game.
 It also has a number of problems of its own that bring it down unfortunately.
-You are better off going with the SNES game released the following year if you really want to capture the film in video game form.
+You are better off going with the SNES game from the following year if you really want to capture the film in video game form.

 The Empire Strikes Back eschews the free form structure of the first game and is a traditional side scroller.
-Unlike the previous game the game is strictly told from Luke Skywalker’s perspective.
+Unlike the previous title the game is strictly told from Luke Skywalker’s perspective.
 It cuts down on the variety but is more focused as a result.
 In terms of abilities Luke has both his lightsaber and blaster from the start.
-Although you don’t start out as a Jedi you can perform a few extraordinary feats such as super jumping, which is absolutely critical to the game.
+Although you do not start out as a Jedi you can perform a few extraordinary feats such as super jumping, which is absolutely critical to the game.
 New force abilities are found throughout the game (and weirdly enough before you meet Yoda) and run the gamut from super speed, an attack booster, to even levitation.

 The Empire Strikes Back 010 The Empire Strikes Back 072 The Empire Strikes Back 143 The Empire Strikes Back 028